 - A type I fracture can usually be treated with a splint or sling to hold the elbow at a 90 degree angle.
 The physician will request a second set of X-rays after 10 days to make sure that the broken pieces have not become displaced.
 Gentle motion is permitted, and hand and wrist exercises should be done daily.

 - A type II fracture is best treated surgically.
-The orthopaedic surgeon will use a plate or a combination of wires and pins or screws to hold the bones in place.
+The orthopedic surgeon will use a plate or a combination of wires and pins or screws to hold the bones in place.
 Physical therapy to maintain range of motion will start a day or two after the operation, and continue for at least six weeks.

 - Type III fractures are also treated surgically, usually with a plate that fits under the ulna and around the tip of the elbow.
 Screws hold the plate in place.
 You will have to wear a splint for a couple of days, then physical therapy to maintain range of motion will begin.